maizzle/maizzle.com/content/docs/upgrade-guide.md

 ## Update @maizzle/cli

+<strong class="text-indigo-500">BREAKING CHANGE</strong>

-If you use `@maizzle/cli` installed globally, you must upgrade it to v2.x in order to use it in Maizzle 5 projects:
+Users with `@maizzle/cli` installed globally need to upgrade it to v2.x in order to continue using it in Maizzle 5 projects:

 ```sh
 npm install -g @maizzle/cli
 ```

+<Alert type="warning">CLI 2.x only works with Maizzle 5 projects, it's not backwards compatible.</Alert>

 Alternatively, you can just use the NPM scripts like `npm run dev` from `package.json`.